 Accounting is turning from an introvert to an extrovert.
-Its no longer heres my numbers, give me a quarterly report and we’ll figure it out from there.
-It’s heres my data, I want a report tomorrow.
-Companies are becoming more demanding because they want real time results.
+It’s no longer here are my numbers, give me a quarterly report and we’ll figure it out from there.
+It’s here’s my data, I want a report tomorrow.
+Companies are becoming more demanding because they want real-time results.

-With the increase in technology it is becoming more clear where accounting is heading.
-It’s a full time service now, not just a necessary part of the business.
-Businesses especially small to medium sized are now looking to accounting for growth strategies and opportunity.
+With the increase in technology, it is becoming more clear where accounting is heading.
+It’s a full-time service now, not just a necessary part of the business.
+Businesses especially small to medium-sized are now looking to accounting for growth strategies and opportunities.

 These five accounting trends that will be discussed show the place the accounting world is in right now, and the opportunities it will yield for businesses in the future.
 Growth in the accounting world shows no signs of slowing down and companies should be taking advantage of it early.